 us at this time, that’s what we’re going to embrace.
 But that doesn’t preclude voicing the concerns of priests.”

 As in most dioceses, the Inquirer article noted that the Philadelphia archdiocese issued no directive to its priests regarding the new survey.
 Priests are “free to respond or not respond as they so wish,” said spokeswoman Catherine Rossi.

-In the meantime FutureChurch and Call to Action wrote Cardinal Francis George, Bishop Michael Pfeifer of San Angelo Texas and retired Bishop Leroy Matthiesen of Amarillo Tx thanking them for supporting discussion of optional celibacy, offering our support, and asking when and where the discussion will be held.
+In the meantime FutureChurch and Call to Action have written Cardinal Francis George, Bishop Michael Pfeifer of San Angelo Texas and retired Bishop Leroy Matthiesen of Amarillo Tx thanking them for supporting discussion of optional celibacy, offering our support, and asking when and where the discussion will be held.

-In Minneapolis St. Paul a huge diocesan wide letter writing campaign was conducted by lay Catholics hoping to encourage 120 priests who publicly signed their names last fall to a letter to Bishop Wilton Gregory, then president of the US Bishops' conference..
+In Minneapolis St. Paul a huge diocesan wide letter writing campaign is in the planning stages by lay Catholics hoping to encourage 120 priests who publicly signed their names last fall to a letter to Gregory.
+Organizers hope the priests will encourage all of their parishioners to write and petition Gregory.
 Similar parish wide campaigns were promoted by priests in the Belleville, IL and Milwaukee dioceses.

-The surveys were an important part of FutureChurch's Corpus Christi Campaign for Optional Celibacy.
-It culminated in the delivery of 37,000 petitions to the International Synod on the Eucharist held in October 2005.
+The surveys are an important part of the Corpus Christi Campaign for Optional Celibacy.
+Endorsed by the Women’s Ordination Conference, CORPUS and Celibacy is the Issue, this two year campaign will educate about the deepening priest shortage in every U.S. diocese.
+It promotes prayer and education programs on the June 13 feast of Corpus Christi, and culminates in the delivery of hopefully tens of thousands of petitions to the International Synod on the Eucharist to be held in October 2005.

 Results of the optional celibacy survey.